EmanueleLM/DocumentsManagementService/README.md

 # A Documents Management Service with Node.js, Docker and MongoDB

-This is an example of how to build and deploy multiple Node.js services on Docker containers: the architecture is shown in Image 1.
+This is an example of how to build and deploy multiple Node.js services on Docker containers: the architecture is shown in the next Image.

 ![GitHub Logo](/resources/images/architecture.png)

-A simple Node.js server, 'batch server', written in pure javascript, keeps on pooling the updated version of a .json from another service, from now on 'external server', and stores the updates on a MongoDB database (let's call it simply 'database').
+A simple Node.js server (from now on 'batch server'), written in javascript, keeps on pooling the updated version of a .json from another service (from now on 'external server') and stores the updates on a MongoDB database ('database').
 Those 3 services are deployed each on its own Docker container and communicate over a dedicated Docker network.
-No Containers Orchestrator is used (not even 'docker-compose', because sometimes you can't even use that).
+No containers' orchestrator is used (not even 'docker-compose', because sometimes you can't even use that).
 You may want to fork and extend this work with 'how to orchestrate with Kubernetes', 'how to deploy on GCP', 'how to deploy on OpenShift' etc.

-This tutorial is intended both as a starting point and reference for troubleshooting with Node, Docker, Mongo etc. technologies.
+This tutorial is intended both as a starting point and as a reference for troubleshooting with Node, Docker, Mongo etc. technologies.
-Since the code has much more comments than usual production code, just read it and ask me anything (it's not that hard to find my email if you are reading this tutorial on github, otherwise this material has been stolen and you should call 911 (Should I tell you the number?)).
+Since the code has much more comments than usual production code, just read it and ask me anything (open an issue, or alternatively it's not that hard to find my email if you are reading this tutorial on github, unless this material has been stolen so you should call 911 (Should I tell you the number?)).

-After the first part where I introduce the services implemented and the dependencies you need to satisfy, there are 2 main sections: 'Simple Tutorials' and 'Miscellanea'.
+In the first part are introduce the services implemented and the dependencies you need to satisfy to run them, then 2 sections follow: 'Simple Tutorials' and 'Miscellanea'.
 The former is a series of 'how to' related to Docker, Mongo etc, while the latter is docker-composed (haha, don't you think this is funny?) by some tips that I learnt during the implementation of the whole stuff.

-I've almost ready some other spin-offs of this tutorial, still I may need some hours of work to make them 'pretty': if I receive messages where I'm asked to do 'x' and 'x' is almost ready, I will add it to this page.
+I've ready some other spin-offs of this tutorial, still I may need some hours of work to make them 'pretty': if I receive messages where I'm asked to do 'x' and 'x' is almost ready, I will add it to this page.
 The 'almost-pretty' extensions are:
-- managing the containers with 'docker-compose' command
+- managing the containers with 'docker-compose' command;
-- managing the whole delivery-deployment process with 'Jenkins'
+- managing the whole delivery-deployment process with 'Jenkins';
+- managind the deploy on GCP or other clouds (like IBM Cloud or AWS) with some orchestrator like Kubernetes.

-### Services Implemented so far 05/2019)
+### Services Implemented so far 05/2019
 - batch server:
-  - authentication with 'external server' (secrets + timestamp)
+  - authentication with 'external server' (double secret + timestamp)
   - download of each single document that 'external server' exposes
+  - high availability
 - external server:
-  - authentication with 'batch server' (secrets + timestamp)
+  - authentication with 'batch server' (double secret + timestamp)
   - exposure of APIs REST to download the .json with the documents' list, and each single document (given the document's id)
   - automatic update/clean of documents that are not up to date/not used anymore
+  - high availability
+- database server:
+  - persistent data
+  - high availability

 Those modules have dependencies: to manage them, keep on reading.